University-Project-Repos/.github/index.md

 GEOG313 Remote Sensing Data for Geographic Analysis (now GEOG208 Remote sensing for geospatial analysis - can someone please capitalise this for consistency sakes)
 GEOG323 Geospatial Analysis in the Social and Environmental Sciences GEOG324 Advanced GIS
+ENGR100 Engineering Academic Skills
+ENGR101 Foundations of Engineering
-EMTH118 Engineering Mathematics 1A
+ENEL301 Fundamentals of Engineering Economics and Management PHYS101 Engineering Physics A: Mechanics, Waves, Electromagnetism and Thermal Physics EMTH118 Engineering Mathematics 1A
 EMTH119 Engineering Mathematics 1B
 EMTH211 Engineering Linear Algebra and Statistics